 The entry-level stations are going to always supply you with the best synths in the big picture.
 Something with different sound engines and tons of pre-set patches would definitely be the route if synthesizers are important to you.

 100%.
 These can be awesome for gigging as you can save your whole live set on it prior to performing.
 This makes it so you can easily switch from song pre-sets.
 The key-beds are typically fantastic as well.

 If you can afford a workstation, I would recommend getting a nice one rather than getting a really nice digital piano.
 Digital pianos are great as well, however, they don’t have near the abilities of that of a workstation.
 Even if the piano sounds are better on the digital piano, you can still get expansion packs and download new ones.

-We hope you enjoyed our review and found it helpful.
+We have provided you with the very best keyboard workstations available for all budgets.
 If you enjoy making beats on keyboards, check out this post where I talk about the best beat making keyboards at the link above.